In the guide

 Food items

-Regulation (EC) No 178/2002 laying down the general principles and requirements of food law, establishing the European Food Safety Authority and laying down procedures in matters of food safety specifies that food must be safe, in other words it must not be injurious to health or unfit for human consumption.
+Assimilated Regulation (EC) No 178/2002 laying down the general principles and requirements of food law, establishing the European Food Safety Authority and laying down procedures in matters of food safety specifies that food must be safe.
+In other words, it must not be injurious to health or unfit for human consumption.
 Labelling, advertising and presentation of food must not mislead consumers.
-Food businesses must be able to identify the businesses from which they have obtained food or ingredients, and the businesses they have supplied with products, and produce this information on demand.
+Food businesses must be able to identify the businesses from which they have obtained food or ingredients, as well as the businesses that they have supplied with products; they must produce this information on demand.
 Unsafe food must be withdrawn from sale or recalled from consumers if it has already been sold.

-There are rules that govern the labelling and composition of food under the Food Safety Act 1990, and you must ensure that you have checked that food is properly labelled (see 'Date and lot marking of prepacked food') and of the right quality.
+There are rules that govern the labelling and composition of food under the Food Safety Act 1990, and you must ensure that you have checked that food is properly labelled and of the right quality.
 Fines for selling food that contravenes these requirements can be high.
 There are also controls on hygiene and food that is unfit to eat.

 Descriptions of goods and counterfeits

-Before selling recorded or branded items such as CDs, DVDs / Blu-rays, video games or t-shirts, satisfy yourself that they are not counterfeit because heavy penalties can be imposed on anyone who breaches copyright and trade mark laws (Trade Marks Act 1994).
+Before selling recorded or branded items such as CDs, DVDs / Blu-rays, video games or t-shirts, satisfy yourself that they are not counterfeit because heavy penalties can be imposed on anyone who breaches copyright and trade mark laws.

 As well as possible offences under the Trade Marks Act 1994, if the marketing of the products you sell could cause confusion with a competitor's product (through the use of trade marks, trade names or other distinguishing marks of a competitor) and, by misleading the consumer, you cause them to buy something they would not otherwise have bought, then there would also be a breach of the Consumer Protection from Unfair Trading Regulations 2008.